What to Take to College

-I'm going to art institute miami next year, so, what should I take with me?
+I'm going to college next year, so, what should I take with me?

 The first thing to do is call your roommate and coordinate what each of you will bring.
 There’s nothing worse than having two refrigerators but no TV or, worse yet, two of everything!

 Here is a partial list of things that may come in handy during the year.
 The most important items fall into one of four categories: electronics, supplies, comfort items, and clothes.
 Not all are a must, but hopefully there will be some in this list that you hadn’t thought of.

 ELECTRONICS - television, Blu-Ray player, microwave, refrigerator (preferably a micro-fridge unit), cell phone with good service at your college, digital camera to capture all your new friends and fun, I-Pod/MP3 player/stereo, computer (preferably a laptop) and peripherals, PDA/organizer/planner, three prong extension cords, power strip/surge protector, desk lamp, alarm clock (maybe two), and a fan (campus housing may have poor circulation).